 Enter a meditative and reflective mindset as you chop the cacao into smaller pieces so that it can soften into hot water

 Heat the water to just before a boil and add the cacao shavings

 Use a whisk to stir until you find a smooth texture

-In accordance with tradition, add the pinch of chilli
+In accordance with tradition, add a pinch of chili

-Add the sweetener any any other spices you are including.
+Add the sweetener and any other spices you are including.

 “Cacao, allow me to work through the deep pain I am holding onto in my heart”